Piper1618/LuaGhost-for-Spyro-the-Dragon/README.md

 BizHawk has some graphics settings which may cause issues if configured incorrectly, so you'll want to check the settings in "PSX" -> "Options".

-- Resolution Management: Should be set to either "Mednafen Mode" or "Tweaked Mednafed Mode".
+- Resolution Management: Should be set to either "Mednafen Mode" or "Tweaked Mednafen Mode".
 - Drawing Area: Should be set to Full (0 to 239 on NTSC or 0 to 287 on PAL).
 - Horizontal Overscan Clipping: Should be set to either "None" or "Clip to Framebuffer".